Viktor, Yulia feud holds key to EU deal with Ukraine

 She is serving a seven-year jail sentence for abuse of power but the European Union, with which the ex-Soviet republic hopes to seal agreements on association and free trade next month, wants her released.

-It says the former prime minister is the victim of political manoeuvring and the way she has been treated does not befit a state poised to take a foothold in the democratic mainstream.
+It says the former prime minister is the victim of political maneuvering and the way she has been treated does not befit a state poised to take a foothold in the democratic mainstream.

 No-one doubts Yanukovich's desire to sign with the EU.
 And, on the surface, the Tymoshenko issue ought to be easy to solve.